-Version number Date Modified by Comments 1.0 2019-05-24 WG A Consolidated draft, for review by geographical and statistical community
+Version number Date Modified by Comments 1.0 2019-05-24 WG A Consolidated draft, for review by geographical and statistical community 1.1 2022.06.17 WG A Final version, taking into account the comments from the geographical and statistical community

-Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations" are common to all core spatial data themes; they aim to provide context and objectives of core data.
+Warning: in the following parts of this document, the paragraphs written in grey e.g. "This document has annexes containing more detailed explanations " are common to all core spatial data themes; they aim to provide context and objectives of core data.
 The paragraphs written in black are specific to core spatial data themes Transport Networks.